 - Bone Fractures – Too much pulling or twisting during labor can cause bones to break.
-Fractured clavicle, connecting the shoulder to the chest, is the most common birth injury.
-If the baby is too large or poorly positioned, a cesarean section should be performed, rather than attempting the vaginal delivery.
+A fractured clavicle connecting the shoulder to the chest is the most common birth injury.
+If the baby is too large or poorly positioned, a cesarean section should be performed rather than attempting the vaginal delivery.

 - Brain Damage – While brain damage can be caused by genetic mutations or exposure to toxins, it can also be related to hypoxia or physical trauma in the labor process.

 - Bruising – The use of forceps or vacuums in delivery is linked with soft tissue trauma and bruising.

 - Cerebral Palsy - This common type of neurological damage affects body movement and muscle coordination.
 Often, medical malpractice is to blame for improper forceps or vacuum use, anesthesia errors, lack of fetal oxygen, failure to monitor birth complications, or delayed cesarean section.

 - Meconium Aspiration Syndrome – When the fetus is stressed before or during labor, the child’s first bowel movement may release before birth, mix with the amniotic fluid, and get swallowed, causing brain damage, pneumonia, or lung collapse.